-The deadline for submission of complete nominations is 29 September 2022 at 13:00.
+The deadline for submission of complete nominations is 10 October 2024 at 13:00.

 - 1. After successful validation, the Nominator may submit the nomination.
 It will then be routed to the designated signatory at the Host Institution for their approval. - 2.
 If a signatory rejects the nomination the Nominator will be notified, along with any feedback the signatory has supplied. - 3.
-The nomination can then be re-submitted; it will be returned to the signatory and will continue through the approval process as before.

-- 4. On completion of the final approval by the Host Institution signatory, a grant application number is assigned to the nomination. - 5.
-The nomination automatically gets submitted to the HRB through GEMS for consideration for funding.
+The nomination can then be re-submitted; it will be returned to the signatory and will continue through the approval process as before. - 4.
+On completion of the final approval by the Host Institution signatory, a grant application number is assigned to the nomination. - 5.
+The nomination is automatically submitted to the HRB through GEMS for consideration.